eunier/type-test/README.md

-This is a typing test application that calculate works per minute, similar to [typetest.io](https://typetest.io/).
+This is a typing test application that calculate words per minute, similar to [typetest.io](https://typetest.io/).
 I'm building this with [fp-ts](https://github.com/gcanti/fp-ts) and [Solid.js](https://www.solidjs.com/)

 ## Usage